emissary-ingress/emissary/reference/pro/authentication.md

 ## RP-initiated logout

-When a logout occurs, it is often not enough to delete the Ambassador Pro's session cookie or session data; after this happens, and the web browser is redirected to the Identity Provider to re-log-in, the Identity Provider may remember the previous login, and immediately re-authorize the user; it would be like the logout never even
+When a logout occurs, it is often not enough to delete the Ambassador Edge Stack's session cookie or session data; after this happens, and the web browser is redirected to the Identity Provider to re-log-in, the Identity Provider may remember the previous login, and immediately re-authorize the user; it would be like the logout never even